Lemon Bundt Cake

-Preheat oven to 350°F and prep your pan.
-Butter a 12-cup Bundt pan and set aside.
+- Preheat oven to 350°F and prep your pan.
+Grease a 12-cup Bundt pan very well and set aside.

-- In a large bowl using an electric hand or standing mixer, beat the room temperature butter and sugar on medium-high until light and fluffy, 4 to 5 minutes.
+- In a large bowl using an electric hand or standing mixer, beat butter and sugar on medium-high until light and fluffy, 4 to 5 minutes.
 Add eggs one at a time, beating well after each addition then add the vanilla and lemon juice.

-With mixer on low, alternately add flour mixture and yoghurt, beginning and ending with flour mixture; mix just until incorporated (do not overmix).
+- With mixer on low, add flour mixture and yoghurt alternating between each, beginning and ending with flour mixture; mix just until incorporated (do not overmix).
 Spoon batter into prepared pan and smooth top with a rubber spatula.
-Firmly tap pan on a work surface a few times to level batter
+Firmly tap pan on a work surface several times to level batter.

-Bake until a toothpick inserted in center of cake comes out clean; 55 to 60 minutes and if the cake browns too quickly, tent loosely with aluminum foil.
+- Bake until a toothpick inserted in center of cake comes out clean; 50-60 minutes and if the cake browns too quickly, tent loosely with aluminium foil.

-While the cake is baking, make the lemon glaze.
-In a small microwave-safe bowl, whisk together the sugar and lemon juice.
+- The Lemon Glaze: While the cake is baking, make the lemon glaze.
+In a small microwave-safe bowl (or saucepan) whisk together the sugar and lemon juice.
 Microwave (or on the stovetop- cook until dissolved) for 20-30 seconds, whisking halfway through, until the sugar is completely dissolved and then set aside.

-Make the lemon icing.
-Sift the powdered sugar into a medium bowl.
+- The Lemon Icing: Sift the powdered sugar into a medium bowl.
 Add the lemon juice and whisk until smooth.
 Adding a touch more lemon juice as needed to get to to the consistency you want.

-After the cake is done baking, let cool in the pan for 10 minutes, cut away any uneven pieces of needed, then invert onto a wire rack set over a baking sheet and remove the bundt pan.
+- After the cake is done baking, let cool in the pan for 10 minutes, cut away any uneven pieces if needed, then invert onto a wire rack set over a baking sheet and remove the bundt pan.

-Pour the icing over the top of the cake, letting it drip down the sides.
+- Pour the icing over the top of the cake, letting it drip down the sides.
 Grate lemon zest over the icing.
 Let the glaze dry completely then transfer to a platter, slice and serve.
 Store in an airtight container at room temperature for up to 2 days.
 Then refrigerate for up to 4-5 days more.